hradec/fix_smart_last_bad_sector/README.md

 Basycally, don't throw away a HDD just because its starting showing some Bad Blocks...
-There's already a lot of tech-trash over our earth, so lets be a bit more methodical before contributing to the polution!!
+There's already a lot of tech-trash over our earth, so lets be a bit more methodical before contributing to the polution!!<br>
-Fix it, and see how it behaves after!
+Fix it, and see how it behaves after!<br>
 Off course, don't put any crucial data in it until you're 100% sure it's not going to present new bad blocks!

 Last, this script works pretty well if the SMART system in the disk is working properly.
 Sometimes when a disk starts to fault, the SMART system is also affected.
-When this happens, it becomes SLOW, to the point of not responding.
+When this happens, it becomes SLOW, to the point of not responding. <br>
 If your HDD has a slow or unresponsive SMART, this script probably won't work on it.

 to verify if your HDD has a healty SMART, run: